 One night, as she sat, expecting Jerome, as usual, a servant entered her chamber, and told her Jerome was so ill he was obliged to be put to bed.
 Madame F. instantly desired the girl to conduct her to her master's house, and at the same time ordered Susan to go for a physician.
-Sherequested immediately to be shown the apartment of Jerome-The apartment my lady it's impossible-Impossible I-How?
-Why I-One's obliged to go up a ladder to get into the loft where he lies, your ladyship-A ladder!-And a loft!-Poor Jerome!-Go-show me where it is.-But your ladyship will break your neck: besides, it's such a hole; your ladyship cannish stand upright.-Madame F. could not restrain her tears; she begged instantly to be shown the way; and he brought her to the foot of a ladder, which she had much difficulty to elimb.
-This led her into a dismal loft, in one corner of which Jerome was lying upon a straw bed.-Ah my dear Jerome, cried she, in what a situation do I find you!
-And you told me you had a good lodging, that you were perfectly satisfied justly afflicted at the sight.
+Sherequested immediately to be shown the apartment of Jerome-The apartment in ylady it's impossible-Impossible I How?
+Why -One's obliged to go up a ladder to get into the loft where he lies, your ladyship-A ladder!-And aloft !-Poor Jerome!-Go-show me where it is.-But your ladyship will break your neck: besides, it's such a hole; your ladyship cannistand upright.-Madame F. could not restrain her tears; she begged instantly to be shown the way; and he brought her to the foot of a ladder, which she had much difficulty to climb.
+This led her into a dismal loft, in one corner of which Jerome was lying upon a straw bel.-Ah my dear Jerome, cried she, in what a situation do I find you!
+And you told me you had a good lodging, that you were perfectly satisfied

-Jerome was not in a condition to reply; he had been light-headed some time, which she presently perceived, and was most sensibly and for all that we had much ado to get him to bed.
-He undertook more than he could go through, that he might board and lodge with us, and so now he has killed himself with downright labour.
+Jerome was not in a condition to reply; he had been light-headed some time, which she presently perceived, and was most sensibly and justly afflicted at the sight.